From zebras and turtles to alligators and sea otters—greater Phoenix is a true Animal Kingdom | By Teresa Bitler

 Butterflies rule at two Greater Phoenix attractions.

-At Butterfly Wonderland, the journey begins with a 3-D movie and continues through the Emergence Gallery, where butterflies birth from hanging chrysalis, then culminates with a visit to the largest glass-enclosed butterfly pavilion in the Unites States.
+Next door to OdySea Aquarium, Butterfly Wonderland explores all aspects of a butterfly’s lifecycle.
+Begin by watching a 3-D movie following the journey of a monarch, then continues through the Emergence Gallery, where butterflies birth from hanging chrysalis.
+Finally, pay a visit to the largest glass-enclosed butterfly pavilion in the Unites States.
 There, approximately 3,000 butterflies representing 70 different species flutter from plant to plant, and sometimes even land on you.

-While Butterfly Wonderland stays open year-round, the Desert Botanical Garden offers a seasonal butterfly pavilion each March.
-This year, the pavilion welcomes the general public on March 4, and will remain open through May 14.
+While Butterfly Wonderland stays open year-round, the Desert Botanical Garden offers a seasonal butterfly pavilion each spring, from early March through mid-May.
 Located on the Desert Wildflower Loop Trail, the exhibit showcases hundreds of live butterflies, a caterpillar nursery, and an emergence chamber.